aysukoc/aysukoc.github.io/_pages/cv.md

 ======
 * Programming and Analysis: MATLAB, R, SPM...
 * Data Collection: Behavioral, EEG, fMRI
-  * Collected and analysed over 80 hours of fMRI data from human participants
+  * Collected and analysed over 80 hours of fMRI data from human participants for my MSc project
+  * And at least that much more for my current PhD project!

 Publications